anttitane/AiWebSiteWatchdog/README.md

 # AiWebSiteWatchdog
 AI powered .NET app which scans regularly predefined set of web sites and searches predefined interests

-## How to get Google OAuth2 client_secret.json for Gmail API
+## How to get Google OAuth2 client_secret.json for Gmail and Gemini API
-This app uses the Gmail API via Google Cloud and OAuth2 for secure email delivery:
+This app uses the Gmail and Gemini API via Google Cloud and OAuth2 for secure email delivery and Gemini usage:

-- **OAuth2 Security:** Your Gmail password is never seen or stored by the app.
+- **OAuth2 Security:** Your Google password is never seen or stored by the app.
 Instead, Google issues a secure, time-limited access token after you grant permission.
 - **User Consent:** You must log in and explicitly approve access to your Gmail account.
 No email can be sent without your consent.
 - **Google Cloud Controls:** All credentials are managed in Google Cloud Console, which provides strong security and access controls.
 - **Token Storage:** Access tokens are stored securely and can be revoked by you at any time in your Google account settings.
-- **API Scopes:** The app only requests the minimum required scope (`GmailSend`), limiting what it can do with your account.
+- **API Scopes:** The app only requests the minimum required scope (`Send email on your behalf` and `Use Gemini models with your personal quota`), limiting what it can do with your account.

 This means only authorized users can send email, credentials are never exposed, and Google’s infrastructure protects both authentication and email delivery.